-We are committed to a 21st century education for our children, maintaining the highest standards of professional behaviour, and an environment that is safe for children and adults.
+We are committed to maintaining the highest standards of professional behaviour, and an environment that is safe for tamariki and kaiako.

 This policy covers the use of multimedia, cyber safety, social media and other information and image-sharing devices.
 It covers use of email, websites, blogs, Facebook, Twitter and other social networking sites, video cameras, sound recorders and other technologies.

-When used appropriately these are 21st century tools for children and great tools for staff to use in many aspects of their work.
-On the other hand, misuse can be very damaging to children, staff and the centre.
+When used appropriately these are tools for tamariki to explore and for kaiako to use in many aspects of their work.
+On the other hand, misuse can be very damaging to tamariki, kaiako and the Centre.

-- Staff must sign an agreement about use of multimedia tools, and social and other online media.
+- Kaiako must sign an agreement about use of multimedia tools, and social and other online media.

-- The Centre uses a range of multimedia devices to support learning, professional development and as assessment and information sharing tools.
+- We use a range of multimedia devices to support learning, professional development and as assessment and information sharing tools.

-- Staff can take digital images and recordings of children at the Centre to show evidence of their learning, to record special events and where permission given - for marketing.
+- Kaiako can take digital images and recordings of tamariki in the Centre to show evidence of their learning, to record special events and where permission given - for marketing (our website, Facebook, etc).

-- Any staff member who allows another person, who does not have a signed use agreement with the centre to use its ICT equipment, is responsible for that use, and may be held responsible for any misuse.
+- Any kaiako who allows another person, who does not have a signed use agreement with the Centre to use its ICT equipment, is responsible for that use, and may be held responsible for any misuse.

-- Use of all personally owned ICT devices in the workplace must first be approved by the management and must be appropriate to Midcity Childcare’s environment.
+- Use of all personally owned ICT devices in the workplace must first be approved by the Manager and must be appropriate to Midcity Childcare’s environment.
 Once photos or videos have been uploaded to one of the Centre’s computers, they must then be deleted from the personal device.

 - All ICT equipment/devices should be cared for in a responsible manner.
 Any damage, loss or theft of ICT equipment/devices must be reported immediately to the Manager.

-- The Centre uses a range of online tools to support children’s learning – both to ensure children learn appropriate use of a range of media and to facilitate learning through use of research tools, language learning and other types of learning.
+- We use a range of online tools to support the learning pathways of our tamariki – both to ensure tamariki learn appropriate use of a range of media and to facilitate learning through the use of research tools, language learning and other types of learning.

-- The Centre uses a range of online tools to ensure excellent communication flow between home and centre.
+- We use a range of online tools to ensure excellent communication flow between home and the Centre.

-- The Centre uses online tools to promote the learning and development for kaiako and to have positive interactions.
+- We use online tools to promote the learning and development for kaiako and to have positive interactions.

-- Staff must be professional in their use of online media, whether their usage is directly to do with their employment or not.
-Even comments on a social media site that are not directly related to the staff member’s job can impact on the Centre’s reputation.
+- Kaiako must be professional in their use of online media, whether their usage is directly to do with their employment or not.
+Even comments on a social media site that are not directly related to their job can impact on the Centre’s reputation.

-- The Centre will use appropriate online barriers and will monitor all child usage of online tools to ensure children are not exposed to any online material that is inappropriate for them.
+- We use appropriate online barriers and monitor all tamariki usage of online tools to ensure they are not exposed to any online material that is inappropriate for them.

-- Staff must verify the contact details of recipients before sending confidential and/or sensitive information.
+- Kaiako must verify the contact details of recipients before sending confidential and/or sensitive information.

-- All email originating from the Centre’s ICT equipment may be perceived as representing the opinion of the Centre.
+- All emails originating from our ICT equipment may be perceived as representing the opinion of Midcity Childcare.
 All personal opinions expressed must be clearly identified as such.

-- Users may not download, install or connect software or hardware onto the Centre’s ICT equipment/devices without prior authorisation.
+- Users may not download, install or connect software or hardware onto our ICT equipment/devices without prior authorisation.

-- Staff will only use the centre’s logo if Management approves such usage.
+- Kaiako will only use the Midcity Childcare’s logo if Management approves such usage.

-- Staff respect copyrights and the Privacy Act at all times.
+- Kaiako respect copyrights and the Privacy Act at all times.

-- Staff are strictly prohibited from illegally downloading any copyrighted content such as (but not limited to) movies, music or software on the centre’s computers.
-Neither must they initiate access to, save, copy , show, or print inappropriate, objectionable and /or illegal material
+- Kaiako are strictly prohibited from illegally downloading any copyrighted content such as (but not limited to) movies, music or software on our computers.
+Neither must they initiate access to, save, copy , show, or print inappropriate, objectionable and /or illegal material.

 - Disciplinary action can include termination or other intervention deemed appropriate by Management, including reimbursement for compensation and costs from employees who infringe copyright.